Redemption: The Stan Tookie Williams Story: Filming

 The film was shot in 38 days during July and August 2003.
 All of the filming took place in Toronto, except for one full day in South Central Los Angeles and one half-day of exteriors in San Francisco.
-The Toronto water treatment plant was used as a double for the exterior of San Quentin State Prison.
-A scheduling crisis emerged as Foxx had signed on to do the Michael Mann Collateral, which was due to begin filming soon.
-Though Foxx had the option of dropping out of Redemption, he chose to stay on and the shooting schedule was compressed to accommodate for him.
+A scheduling crisis emerged as Foxx had signed on to the film Collateral, which was due to begin filming soon.
+Though Foxx had the option of dropping out of Redemption, he chose to stay on and the shooting schedule was compressed to accommodate him.

 Foxx spent many hours visiting with Williams at San Quentin and continued to correspond with him after filming ended.
 Said Foxx, "I gave him my word I was going to take care of this story.
 I had to do this project....I know I'm going to be successful, but with projects like this it's not the money you make, it's having the chance to touch, to get a chance to inspire.
 Especially for black folks....If we can get some education about some of the things we go through, it's worth more than any amount of money."

-Foxx's dialogue coach during the shoot was a former inmate of San Quentin.

 Release

 The film premiered at the Sundance Film Festival on January 21, 2004.
-It was later aired on the FX cable network on April 11, 2004 and became a successful venture for the network.
+It was later aired on the FX cable network on April 11, 2004.

 Critical reception

 While Jamie Foxx's performance was lauded, with The New York Times' Alessandra Stanley saying he plays Williams "with iron-cast reserve, quietly conveying the authoritative presence of the man", critics said the story was limited by its made-for-TV format.
-Stanley said the film "is not interested in exploring uncomfortable, contradictory truths."
+Stanley said the film "is not interested in exploring uncomfortable, contradictory truths; it trafficks in simplistic myths and misplaced martyrdom."

 Accolades

 The film was the winner of five Black Reel Awards in the Network/Cable Television category, including Best Actor and Best Actress for Foxx and Lynn Whitfield, Best Supporting Actress for CCH Pounder, Best Director for Vondie Curtis-Hall, and Best Screenplay by J.T.
 Allen.
 Allen was nominated for a Writers Guild of America Award, and Foxx and Whitfield also won NAACP Image Awards for their performances.
+The film was awarded Best Television Film and Best Actor in a Miniseries or Television Film by the Satellite Awards.

 At the 20th Independent Spirit Awards, Foxx was nominated for Best Male Lead and David Greene was nominated for Best Cinematography.
 Foxx also garnered nominations from the Screen Actors Guild Awards and the Golden Globe Awards.